bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 </table>
 </div>

 The polling counter, which uses the `pollingInterval` information, resets in case of a successful retry.
-The table below exemplifies the described scenario.
+The table below shows the described scenario.

 <div className="center-table">
 <table>